LorenzSeufert/CeangalMessenger---Documentation/TestPlan.md

 |Technique              | Writing Gherkin `.feature` files with clearly defined steps and the expected result.
 Written in simple english.|
 |Oracles                | Test execution logs results to the command line in IDE and GitHub Actions |
 |Required Tools         | Dependencies of Cucumber and JUnit to execute tests                  |
 |Success Criteria       | All cucumber tests pass.
+All tests pass in IDE and GitHub Actions.
 |Special Considerations | - |

 #### 5.1.3 API Testing